MarkMoene/MoonPhaseCalendar/README.md

 ### Developing and testing the software

 Initially we develop the program without the hardware being available.
-To gain confidence that what we develop makes sense and works, we develop the program guided by a specification that we implement as test cases.
+To gain confidence that what we develop makes sense and works, we develop the program guided by a specification that we implement as test cases that we run as a PC program.
 This approach is called [test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development), or test-driven design, depending what you'd like to emphasise.

 Here is how we go about it: